4 Helpful Font Pairing Tips – Typography for Teachers

 By Kirsten Hammond

-Here on this blog post we will cover some font pairing tips and typography tricks so that you can create stunning parent forms, captivating permission slips, fun TPT resources and anything else related to your classroom or business!
+Here are 4 font pairing tips as well as typography tricks.
+They’ll help you to create stunning parent forms, great-looking permission slips, fun TPT resources, and anything else related to your classroom.

 Serif fonts

 Serifs are the little tails you see on the ends of letters.
-These types of fonts are great for print items like newspapers, and they also have a classic look.
+These are great for printed items like newspapers, and they have a classic look.
 Examples of these types of fonts are Times New Roman and Playfair Display.

 Sans-Serif fonts

 Sans-Serif fonts are more rounded and modern.
-They are much easier to read on digital products and computer screens.
+They are easier to read on digital screens.
 Examples of these types of fonts are Calibri, Century Gothic, and Poppins.

 Display fonts